 Time Machine Backup To Synology NAS

-Time Machine is the backup solution build into macOS.
+Time Machine is the backup solution built into macOS.
 For storing your backup, you can use an external disk that you attach directly to your computer.
-In case you have network-attached storage or NAS, you could very well use this instead.
+If you have network-attached storage or NAS, you could use this instead.

 A Synology DiskStation is a popular NAS device.
-I have two of them myself, and I am pleased with it.
+I have two of them myself, and I am pleased with them.
 A DiskStation is very well equipped for storing your Time Machine backups.
-To be successful, however, you need to take a few settings into account.
+To be successful, however, you need to consider a few settings.

-This post was published earlier to our other website of the Image Alchemist.
+This post was published earlier on our other website, the Image Alchemist.

-I am aware that there are quite some posts about this topic on the web.
+I know that there are quite some posts about this topic on the web.
 My reason for adding my version is threefold.

 - DSM, the software on the Synology NAS, is progressing.
 This makes some publications outdated.
-The time of this publication marks the end of the DSM 6 era, with DSM 7 around the corner
+The time of this publication marks the end of the DSM 6 era, but I updated it for DSM 7

 - Second, most publications do not take the different setups into account.
 It is not the same setup for every user.
 There are several differences that I will highlight here.

-- Last but not least, I wanted to set up it myself, so why not share it with you?
+- Lastly, I wanted to set it up myself, so why not share it with you?

-The basic configuration of a Time Machine backup to a Synology NAS is rather straightforward.
+The basic configuration of a Time Machine backup to a Synology NAS is relatively straightforward.
 I outline it in the Generic configuration section below.

 In some additional Background notes, I discuss several differences and exceptions that may or may not apply to you.
 It also helps you to understand what you are doing while setting up your Time Machine backup to your NAS.

-I advise you to go through all of them and determine whether they apply to your setup or not.
+I advise you to review them and determine whether they apply to your setup.